hrialan/dataform-prune/README.md

               --deleteUnmanagedBqTables true
 ```

-In order for the script to run correctly, you need to be bigquery admin in the project where the tables are located.
+Ensure you have BigQuery admin permissions in the project where the tables are located for the script to run correctly.

-### CI/CD pipeline and automation
+### CI/CD Pipeline and Automation

-To automate the process of pruning Dataform actions and datasets, you can use this tool in a CI/CD pipeline using Cloud Build.
+To automate the pruning process, you can use this tool in a CI/CD pipeline with Google Cloud Build.

-A docker image has been created for this tool and can be found in docker hub.
-You can can direcly use this image in your Cloud Build configuration file.
+A Docker image for this tool is available on Docker Hub.
+You can directly use this image in your Cloud Build configuration file.

- Here is an example of a Cloud Build configuration file:
+Example Cloud Build configuration file:

 ```yaml
 steps: